 There are several reasons why your toothbrush comes away with a tint of pink during pregnancy or why chewing hard food invokes discomfort.
 If you have been diagnosed with pregnancy gingivitis, these are the culprits behind it.

 The increase in blood flow causes your gum tissue to swell.
 They become sore and more prone to bleeding.
-This inflammation is simply your body’s reaction to your pregnancy.
+Higher levels of estrogen and progesterone lead to greater vascular permeability and capillary dilation within gingival tissues, which makes them more prone to inflammation.
+This inflammation is simply your body's reaction to your pregnancy.

 Your consumption of unhealthy pregnancy cravings creates a friendly environment for plaque and bacteria to set up shop.
 This leads to angry, swollen gums.

 The strong and repeated upheaval of the stomach acid has a detrimental effect on the teeth.
+The gastric acids present in the emesis erode the enamel on the inner surface of the teeth, most commonly the front teeth.
 The constant contact with acid weakens them, and irritation sets in.
 They also become more prone to decay.

 What Are the Treatment Options for Pregnancy Gingivitis?